PCGeekBrain/codelabs-cli-app/README.md

 ### Command Line Interface

 `code-labs` should work just fine.
-Sadly I am on windows with Secure Boot and WSL limits Ruby to 1.9 wihout hacks.
+Sadly I am on windows with Secure Boot and WSL limits Ruby to 1.9 without hacks.
 Please report an issue if this command does not work

 ### Internal Modules

 There are 3 objects in the `CodeLabs::` namespace
-1. Lab <- Stores data about the individual codelab
+1. Lab <- Stores data about the individual CodeLab
-2. Tech <- A specific technolagy refrenced in the lab.
+2. Tech <- A specific technology referenced in the lab.
 Contains two way links to all labs it applies to
 3. Scraper <- This object is given a URL (defaults to https://codelabs.developers.google.com/) in case it changes.
 Call scrape to load the Tech and Lab Objects into memory

 ## Development